cksystemsteaching/selfie/manuscript/state.md

 [Global Variable](https://en.wikipedia.org/wiki/Global_variable)
 : A variable with global scope, meaning that it is visible (hence accessible) throughout the program, unless shadowed.
 The set of all global variables is known as the global environment or global state.

 So global really just means here that `bar` can be used throughout the program.
-Line 3 is thus a *declaration* that specifies that the identifier `bar` refers to a variable that represents exactly one value in the whole program.
+Line 3 is thus a *declaration* that specifies that the identifier `bar` refers to the same variable in the whole program.

 [Declaration](https://en.wikipedia.org/wiki/Declaration_(computer_programming) "Declaration")
 : Specifies properties of an identifier: it declares what an identifier means.
 Declarations are most commonly used for functions, variables, constants, and classes.
 Beyond the name (the identifier itself) and the kind of entity (function, variable, etc.), declarations typically specify the data type (for variables and constants), or the type signature (for functions).
 The term "declaration" is frequently contrasted with the term "definition", but meaning and usage varies significantly between languages.